Eberload/SpectroDenoise/README.md

 Menu bar:
 - File: Options to open, close, and save images.
-- Options: Customize theme: Light/Dark and change interface language: Spanish/English.
+- Options: Customize theme: Light/Dark and change interface language:  Indonesian, German, English, Spanish, French, Italian, Swahili, Portuguese, Vietnamese, Turkish, Russian, Ukrainian, Urdu, Arabic, Hindi, Bengali, Thai, Korean, Japanese, Simplified Chinese.
 - About: Link for donations, access to tutorial: (Using the brush and spectrogram), link to check the latest version, and information about the software.

 # IMPORTANT